CT-Tester/Selenium-Cucumber-project/README.md

 # Selenium-Cucumber-project
-Maven test project create using Cucumber and TestNG frameworks and Clucuember reports
+Maven test project create using Cucumber and TestNG frameworks and Cucumber reports